-He regularly comments on cases, files briefs in cases around the nation and issues a ton of press releases about office activities.
+He regularly comments on cases, files briefs around the nation and issues a ton of press releases about office activities.

-But since a federal judge struck down Indiana’s marriage ban last Wednesday he has been unusually quiet.
-His office issued several press releases explaining the process but they lacked any quotes from Zoeller.
+But since a federal judge struck down Indiana’s marriage ban last month, he has been unusually quiet.
+His office issued several news releases explaining the process, but they lacked any quotes from Zoeller.

-Instead, they directed media to quote a spokesman instead.
+Instead, they directed media to quote a spokesman.

-Compare that to March 2013 when Zoeller distributed an op-ed piece to newspapers on his obligation to defend the state’s authority to define marriage.
+Compare that to March 2013 when Zoeller distributed an op-ed piece to newspapers about his obligation to defend the state’s authority to define marriage.

 Then on March 7, 2014 – when the gay marriage suit was filed – Zoeller promised to defend the statute.

-Then on March 13, Zoeller had another quote saying, “when plaintiffs who disagree with an Indiana statute file a challenge in court, I have a duty as Indiana’s Attorney General to defend our state and the statute the Legislature passed to the best of my skill and ability – and will do so here, both now and on any appeal.”
+On March 13, Zoeller was quoted saying, when plaintiffs who disagree with an Indiana statute file a challenge in court, I have a duty as Indiana’s attorney general to defend our state and the statute the legislature passed to the best of my skill and ability – and will do so here, both now and on any appeal.

-Again on May 2 after a hearing on the suit, nothing from Zoeller.
+Again, after a May 2 hearing on the suit, nothing from Zoeller.

-When the TRO was extended, nothing from Zoeller.
+When the temporary restraining order was extended, nothing from Zoeller.